Welcome to ICULTA 2026

 Block A

-Legionella spp. and Violet-Blue Light Inactivation (405 nm)
+SARS-CoV-2 Inactivation Mechanism Using Violet-Blue Light (405 nm)

 Optical Metabolic Imaging of UVC-LED Exposed Human Skin